kaiewiggins/kaiewiggins.github.io/_posts/2020-08-01-Books-in-the-Wild.md

 ---

 Watch this space; I update as more locations get added!
-Also, I'd love it if you'd take a moment to [let me know](mailto:kaiewrites@gmail.com) if you spot any of my titles in any other retail or library locations so I can add them to the list!
+Also, I'd love it if you'd take a moment to [let me know](mailto:info@kawiggins.com) if you spot any of my titles in any other retail or library locations so I can add them to the list!

 If you want to request one of my books (or any book, really) at a local indie bookshop, chain bookstore, or library, all you have to do is give them the author, title, and, if you can, ISBN number.

-For *Blind the Eyes*, the ISBNs are:

-- ISBN 978-1-7751627-8-0 (paperback)
-- ISBN 978-1-7751627-7-3 (ebook)

-For the *Black the Tides*, the ISBNs are:

-- ISBN 978-1-7751627-3-5 (paperback)
-- ISBN 978-1-7751627-2-8 (ebook)
-- ISBN 978-1-7751627-0-4 (hardcover)

-For the *Unknown Realms* paperback: ISBN 978-1-7323406-6-4
+You can find those details on the Standalones or specific series page via the menu.
+Thank you!